openfga/openfga/docs/check/README.md

 ### Cycle Detection
 To protect the server from cyclical evaluation paths, which would cause a stack overflow, we track the query subproblems we've already visited prior to dispatching another subproblem.
 We avoid dispatching a subproblem if we're already seen it at or above the current most level in the evalaution tree/callstack.
 This code can be seen by searching for usages of the `VisitedPaths` in the [LocalChecker implementation](https://github.com/openfga/openfga/blob/7bdf3398b47a96995cb0877f25b065a7f6f5a8e1/internal/graph/check.go#L41).

-For example, consider the following model and tuples:
+For example, consider the following m and tuples:
 ```
-model
+m
   schema 1.1

 type user